Inference with Randomized Regression Trees: Introduction

 In this paper, we introduce a conditional selective inference methodology relying on a novel randomization scheme that adds independent Gaussian noise to the gain function underlying the splitting rule of classic regression trees.
+This approach replaces greedy split selection with a softmax operation.
 Based on this, we refer to our proposal as {\it Randomized Regression Trees (RRT)}.
-Similarly to data splitting, the added Gaussian randomization provides the analyst with a flexible lever to choose the amount of data used for modeling versus inference, enabling a trade-off between the predictive accuracy of the model and inferential reliability and power in the fitted model.
-At the same time, our method utilizes randomization to overcome the limitations of both data splitting approaches and the existing Tree-Values method: \begin{enumerate}[leftmargin=*] \item[\textbullet] Specifically, we show that introducing a small amount of randomization to the gain function allows us to fit a tree model using almost the entire dataset, effectively mimicking the model fit with na{\"i}ve method.
-Unlike data splitting, however, our approach then utilizes the full dataset for inference resulting in much shorter intervals than inference on the held-out portion. \item[\textbullet] Our intervals, similar to those from conditional methods, adapt to the amount of signal in the data, i.e., our intervals widen or narrow depending on the strength of the effect of selection.
-Furthermore, even with a small amount of randomization, our method produces significantly shorter intervals compared to the Tree-Values method, which does not use external randomization. \end{enumerate} These practical advantages of our method over existing methods are reinforced in the next section through a first example.
+We show that by leveraging external randomization, our method addresses the limitations of both data-splitting approaches and the existing Tree-Values method.
+The advantages of our approach are summarized below. \begin{enumerate}[leftmargin=*] \item Our randomized procedure does not compromise predictive performance in order to deliver more powerful inference, or vice versa.
+In particular, we show that adding a small amount of randomization to the gain functions allows us to fit a tree model using almost the entire dataset, effectively mimicking the model fit with na{\"i}ve method.